compasjs/compas/docs/features/extending-the-cli.md

     // When set to true, instead of matching on the name any value can be passed, i.e `compas run generate`, `compas run foo`.
     // Defaults to false.
     isDynamic: false,

+    // When set to true, this command allows '--watch' and `cli watch [command.name]`, see 'watchSettings' below, to tune the behaviour.
+    // Defaults to false.
+    isWatchable: false,
   },

   // Optional flag array.
 Sub commands also allow the flags defined by their parents.